Measurement of the $^1S_0$ neutron-neutron effective range in neutron-deuteron breakup

 A background due to detector cross talk, in which a single neutron scattered between two detectors and was detected in both, contributed to the raw coincidence spectrum.
 These events were separated by less than 100~ns in time and were indistinguishable from real $nn$ coincidences.
-However, due to the experiment geometry, these events fell outside the TOF region of the data reported here.
-Coincidences due to cross talk form the diagonal bands indicated by the red trapezoids in the top panel of Fig. \ref{fig:tof-2d-raw-acc}.
+However, due to the experiment geometry, these events fell outside the region of the data reported here.
+Coincidences due to cross talk form the bands indicated by the red dashed lines in Fig. \ref{fig:energy-2d-raw}.
+The events around $E_{1} = E_{2} = 1.2$~MeV are due to cross-talk coincidences from gamma rays not removed by the PSD cut.

-For each detector pair, the raw and accidental coincidence spectra were projected onto the ideal kinematic locus of allowed neutron energies, referred to as the $S$ curve.
-The variable $S$ measures the arc length along the curve in a counterclockwise direction beginning at the point where the energy of the second neutron reaches a minimum \cite{Glo96,Mal20}.
-The projection was carried out in the $k_1-k_2$ plane, where the momenta of the two breakup neutrons ($k_1$ and $k_2$) in each breakup event define a point in that plane.
-The $S$ curve was divided into 0.5~MeV-wide bins.
-Each detected event was projected into the nearest bin on the $S$ curve.
-We used the technique of Ref. \cite{Par20}, which produces equivalent results to the method used in a previous experiment \cite{Fin87,Mal20}.
-The projected accidental coincidence spectrum was subtracted from the projected raw spectrum for each detector pair.
+Coincidence events from $nd$ breakup fall on a locus of kinematically allowed neutron energies.
+The red curve in Fig. \ref{fig:energy-2d-raw} is the ideal locus, or $S$ curve, defined by the central geometry of the detector pair.
+The variable $S$ measures the arc length along the curve in a counterclockwise direction beginning at the point where the energy of the second neutron reaches a minimum \cite{Glo96}, indicated by the red dot in Fig. \ref{fig:energy-2d-raw}.
+For each detector pair, the raw and accidental coincidence events in a band around the $S$ curve were projected onto the ideal kinematic locus.
+The $S$ curve was divided into 0.5~MeV-wide bins and each detected event was projected into the nearest bin on the $S$ curve.
+The projected accidental coincidence spectrum was subtracted from the projected raw spectrum for each detector pair to obtain the true $nn$ coincidence yields as a function of $S$.
+The breakup cross section was computed using these yields.